Motion Mappings for Continuous Bilateral Teleoperation

 \section{Related Work}

 As the operator and remote robot workspaces are often different, a workspace motion mapping is required to compute the trajectory of the remote robot from the operator signals.
 The most common solution is position mapping \cite{conti2005spanning} by copying or scaling up/down the pose displacement \cite{scaled_teleoperation}.
 However, it requires the user to suspend the teleoperation and relocate the haptic device due to physical constraints, which results in a heavy workload and long time cost.
 To avoid this problem, rate control \cite{rate_control} is used by setting the velocity command of the remote robot proportional to the pose displacement of the local robot.
 But with this approach, it is hard to get accurate positioning.
-Workspace drift control \cite{conti2005spanning,Lin2018} can automatically center the physical workspace of the device towards the region of interest of the user.
+Workspace drift control \cite{conti2005spanning} can automatically center the physical workspace of the device towards the region of interest of the user.
 In \cite{liu2014modified,guanyang2019haptic,Mamdouh2012}, two methods, rate control for coarse motion and a variable scaled position mapping for accurate positioning, are combined to realize efficient and accurate teleoperation.
-However, for sequential teleoperation tasks, these methods still require a manual switching between the mapping modes, hence the user cannot perform the teleoperation continuously.
-Moreover, they often heavily rely on visual feedback, which comes with additional limitations such as inferring 3D pose corrections from 2D video feedback or the need to stream video data, which can hinder applications where communication bandwidth is limited.
+However, for sequential teleoperation tasks, these methods still require a manual switching between the mapping modes.
+The teleoperation cannot be performed continuously.
+Moreover, they often heavily rely on visual feedback, which comes with additional limitations such as inferring 3D poses from 2D video feedback or the need to stream video, which can hinder applications where bandwidth is limited.